 Despite having different obligations in some respects, the laws regulating the appointment and removal of directors and secretaries are essentially the same for registered charity CLGs and non-charitable CLGs.
-Where there is a difference - we explain it.
+We explain where there is a difference.

 If your company is a registered charity CLG, the ACNC Act refers to directors of the company as 'responsible entities'.
-However, the ACNC has adopted 'responsible persons' as their preferred terminology and this is the term you will see used in ACNC resources.
+However, the ACNC has adopted 'responsible people' as their preferred terminology and this is the term you will see used in ACNC resources.

-Therefore, the obligations that apply to responsible persons under the ACNC Act and Regulations are obligations that apply to directors of your registered charity CLG.
+Therefore, the obligations that apply to responsible people under the ACNC Act and Regulations are obligations that apply to directors of your registered charity CLG.